Friskes/celery-starter/README.md

 ## Benefits of using this cli
 > 1. The ability to run up to three servers (worker, beat, flower) simultaneously in one terminal, instead of running by default in three different terminals.
-> 2. Automatic reboot of these servers when your codebase changes
+> 2. Automatic reboot of these servers when your codebase changes.

 ## Install
 1. Install package